stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 This should have some performance benefits.
 And helps with developing Stryker.NET in the future.

 Please [download and install .NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) or update your pipeline to support .NET 5.

+_Note that you do not have to update your application to use dotnet 5.
+Dotnet 5 is only a runtime requirement for stryker to be able to run on your system._

 ### ⏭ Options rework